ShariqAli-Dev/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
+   Node.js allows javascript to be run outside of the web environment.
+One of the convienet uses of it would be for work in the backend.
+Express is useful because it eleminates redudency and allows us to write code quickly and efficiently.

-1. Understand and explain the use of Middleware.
+2. Understand and explain the use of Middleware.
+   Middleware works something like components in React.
+They are little tools we can create/use to help alter or monitor the flow of data and requests within our server.

-1. The basic principles of the REST architectural style.
+3. The basic principles of the REST architectural style.
+   The REST architectural style involves the protocal for creating, deleting, updating, and grabbing data on your server through the use of HTTP.

-1. Understand and explain the use of Express Routers.
+4. Understand and explain the use of Express Routers.
+   Express routers allow us to abstract and simplify our code, searving a similar function to react components.
+Routers allow us to create routes in another file and then import it into our main server.
+This allows for cleaner, less bug ridden and more efficient and readible code.

-1. Describe tooling used to manually test the correctness of an API.
+5. Describe tooling used to manually test the correctness of an API.
+   One way to test the correctness of your API would be to write tests for it.
+Another way to ensure the correctness of yoru api would be using something like Postman.
+This allows you to communicate and test the flow of data within your API.
+Furthermore, you could also use the debugging tool in Visual Studio code as well as console.logs.